vega/vega-lite/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: "Feature request"
+name: 'Feature request'
-about: "Suggest a new idea for Vega-Lite"
+about: 'Suggest a new idea for Vega-Lite'
-labels: "Feature Request :raising_hand_woman:"
+labels: 'Feature Request :raising_hand_woman:'
 ---

 Please:

 - [ ] Check for duplicate issues.
 Please file separate requests as separate issues on GitHub.
 - [ ] Describe the feature's goal, motivating use cases, and its expected behavior.

 - [ ] If you are proposing a new syntax, please provide at least one example spec, wrapped by triple backticks like this: